moyano83/High-Performance-Spark/README.md

 #### Stream status and debugging
 Each query is associated with at most one sink, but possible multiple sources.
-The status function on a StreamingQuery returns an object containing the sta‐ tus information for the query and all of the data sources associated with it.
+The status function on a StreamingQuery returns an object containing the status information for the query and all of the data sources associated with it.

 ### High Availability Mode (or Handling Driver Failure or Checkpointing)